Next Event: April 26-28, 2024

-AIM was developed by a group of counselors who are outdoor-enthusiasts and recognized a need for men and boys to receive validation, affirmation, and guidance in their journey of manhood.
-Weekend activities are geared toward developing confidence and overcoming fear surrounding masculine activities and association.
+AIM was developed by a group of counselors who are outdoor enthusiasts and recognize a need for boys and men to receive validation, affirmation, and guidance in developing mentor relationships.
+Weekend activities are geared toward overcoming insecurity and developing confidence in pursuing future goals.
 The weekend may include camping, backpacking, canoeing, sports, hiking, swimming, or repelling.
-Each AIM weekend is unique, will focus on a variety of men’s issues, and is geared toward helping participants engage in healing and camaraderie.
+Each AIM weekend is unique, will focus on a variety of men’s issues, and is geared toward helping participants engage in healthy camaraderie.
 While the weekend is not considered “therapy,” many participants find deep healing.

-All participants bring a male mentor/buddy of their own choosing to engage in the activities with.
+Each participant brings a mentor (or buddy) of their own choosing to engage in the activities with.
 If the participant is a youth he must bring an adult aged 21 years or older.
-If the participant struggles with unwanted same-sex attraction, he must bring a mentor/buddy who does not struggle with this issue.
-Note: We do not have training in “gay-affirmative therapy”.
-If this is an issue for you, we encourage you to find other resources for support.
+Both the participant and his mentor/buddy must register separately.

-- We are not affiliated with any particular religion, but the staff are faith-based and follow conservative standards throughout the weekend.
+We are not affiliated with any religious organization, but the staff are faith-based and follow conservative standards throughout the weekend.
 Religious proselyting is not permitted on the weekend.